Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Southwark and are not the council.
 About us

-A significant focus of the meeting was scheduled to be a report on school suspensions, exclusions, and persistent absence among girls who are children looked after (CLA) by the council.
-The report, authored by Usha Singh, the Virtual School Headteacher, detailed trends in these areas for the academic years 2024-2025 and 2025-2026.
+A significant focus of the meeting was scheduled to be a report on the suspension, exclusion, and persistent absence of girls within Southwark's Virtual School.
+The report, authored by Usha Singh, the Virtual School Headteacher, aimed to provide data and analysis on these issues for the academic years 2024-2025 and 2025-2026.

-The report indicated a downward trend in suspension rates for Southwark CLA, with a current year-to-date figure of 9%, which is lower than the London and national averages.
-There were no permanent exclusions recorded for Southwark CLA in 2024-2025 or in the current year to date.
-However, the report highlighted that boys continue to be more likely to be suspended than girls, although the gender gap has narrowed.
-A concerning trend noted was the rise in suspensions among girls in previous years, with a reversing trend evident in the current year.
+The report indicated a downward trend in suspension rates for Southwark Children Looked After (CLA), with a drop from 16% in 2023-2024 to 9% in the current academic year to date.
+Crucially, there were no permanent exclusions recorded for CLA in 2024-2025, and the year-to-date figure remained at zero.
+The report highlighted that while boys are more likely to be suspended, the gender gap has narrowed, with a rise in suspensions among girls in previous years, though this trend appeared to be reversing in the current year.

 Kinship Local Offer Developments and Implementation Plan

-Helen Woolgar, Deputy Director of Children's Services – Safeguarding and Care, provided an update on the development of the new Corporate Parenting Strategy for 2026-2030.
-Building on the foundations of the 2021-2025 strategy, the new strategy aims to be bold and ambitious, developed in full collaboration with care-experienced children and young people.
+An update on the development of the new Corporate Parenting Strategy for 2026-2030 was also scheduled for discussion.
+Building on the foundations of the 2021-2025 strategy, the new iteration aims to be bold and ambitious, developed in full collaboration with care-experienced children and young people.

 Corporate Parenting Committee Workplan 2026-27